 - The State Farmers Market campus in Columbia houses the Phillips Market Center, Consumer Protection Division, privately owned wholesale businesses, farmer’s sheds, The Market Restaurant, and additional state-managed wholesale facilities and sheds.
 Consumers can shop year-round for fresh produce, specialty products, and artisan items.
 The peak season for locally grown produce runs from April through early October.

-B&B Realtors Rob Sales and Lori Blass love eating the fresh produce that comes from local farmers at farmer’s markets.
+The B&B Consulting team loves eating the fresh produce that comes from local farmers at farmer's markets.
 Not only is it tasty, but it also supports local farmers.
 If you are looking to buy or sell a bed and breakfast, please contact B&B Consulting today.